azul3d/website/pages/news/2016/lets-try-a-monorepo-or-two.md

 And `azul3d.org/native/glfw.v5` is now imported at `github.com/go-gl/glfw/v3.1/glfw` (the official location for this repository -- as always).

+## Git LFS usage

+We're now using Git LFS in order to ship some files like the binary OpenAL blobs and assets for the examples.
+[See the installation instructions for more info](/doc/install).

 ## And last but not least.. an apology for the noise

 You weren't the only one that got a bit spammed by all this progress, and we can